 Quartz Countertops offer consistent patterns and come in a wide range of colors, including varieties that mimic the look of natural stone, concrete, and even marble.
 The consistent pattern is often preferred for a coordinated design scheme.

 Granite countertops have long been a symbol of luxury in the home.
 They can appeal to potential buyers and contribute to a faster sale, though market trends and regional preferences can influence the exact ROI.

-Current Trends and Homeowner Preferences
+What are The Current Trends and Homeowner Preferences?

 Recent trends in home design reveal a shift in homeowner preferences when it comes to countertop materials.
 Current statistics show an increasing lean towards quartz due to its design versatility and ease of maintenance.
 With the rise of contemporary and minimalist kitchen designs, the uniformity of quartz fits well with the aesthetic, pushing its popularity higher in new builds and remodels.

 Granite, however, continues to hold a significant market share, favored for its natural beauty and uniqueness.
 It remains a top choice for homeowners seeking a classic or traditional look in their kitchen or bath.
 The National Association of Home Builders (NAHB) reports that granite is still highly valued by many home buyers, particularly in luxury homes with highly prized bespoke designs and natural materials.